EnderCheid/outline-post-processing-demo/README.md

 ----

-(Make sure you're using Unity 2020.3)
+**(Make sure you're using Unity 2020.3)**

-"Download ZIP" or clone
+1. "Download ZIP" or clone the repository;
-Open project in Unity
+2. Open "OutlinePostProcessDemoProject" project in Unity;